ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

   * - Employer Address
     - Can have multiple columns if simulant has multiple jobs in the prior year (multiple W2/1099 forms)
   * - Employer Zip Code
     - Can have multiple columns if simulant has multiple jobs in the prior year (multiple W2/1099 forms)
+  * - Type of tax form (W2 or 1099)
+    - Can have multiple columns if simulant has multiple jobs in the prior year (multiple W2/1099 forms)
   * - Joint Filer
     - This row through 'dependent' are to be included if there is a joint filer ONLY